|

 the most remote village in Lesvos.

-Aglaia can do more with one
+Aglaia could do more with one

 gas burner then most chefs can do